chouseknecht/minishift-up-role/README.md

 **Fedora**

-- Before accessing the Docker daemon on the minishift instance, you'll need to modify `/etc/sysconfig/docker`.
-Change this line:
+- Before accessing the Docker daemon on the minishift instance, you'll need to modify the `/etc/sysconfig/docker` script to prevent it from overriding the DOCKER_CERT_PATH environment variable.
+Edit the file, and change this line:

     ```
     DOCKER_CERT_PATH=/etc/docker